Celaeno1017/ememax/README.md

 ## Cite the package

-The package applies methods introduced in the [paper](https://arxiv.org/abs/2410.00259):
+The package applies methods introduced in the [paper](https://doi.org/10.1177/09622802251403356):

-Zhang, J., Pradhan, V. and Zhao, Y., 2024.
-Robust Emax Model Fitting: Addressing Nonignorable Missing Binary Outcome in Dose-Response Analysis. arXiv preprint arXiv:2410.00259.
+Zhang J, Pradhan V, Zhao Y. Robust Emax model fitting: Addressing nonignorable missing binary outcome in dose–response analysis.
+Statistical Methods in Medical Research.
+2026;0(0). doi:10.1177/09622802251403356

 ## Install

 Open the R console and run the following command to install the package from source: